 - Submission in electronic form.
 Electronic Certificates for companies limited by shares will normally be issued within 1 hour after delivery of documents at the e-Registry.
 An email notification for download of the Certificates will be sent to the message box and registered email address of the registered user who submits the application.
 However, this service require the members of the company visiting our office, as your company formation agent, in person to sign and submit the required documents and forms.

-- Submission in hard copy form Companies limited by shares will normally be incorporated within 4 working days.
+- Submission in hard copy form Companies limited by shares will normally be incorporated within 5 working days.
 A fax notification will be faxed to the presenter who has provided his name, address, Hong Kong telephone number, Hong Kong fax number and email address in NNC1, when the Certificates are ready for collection.
 The Certificates have to be collected in person at the Companies Registry.
-A written authorisation will be required if the presenter sends a representative to collect the Certificates.
+A written authorization will be required if the presenter sends a representative to collect the Certificates.